Edmond de Rothschild Family Philanthropy: 20th-century development

-In 1927, Emond James de Rothschild created with the Nobel Prize-winning physicist Jean Baptiste Perrin the Institut de Biologie Physico-Chimique, the precursor of today's Centre national de la recherche scientifique (CNRS), France's leading research institution.
+In 1927, Edmond James de Rothschild created with the Nobel Prize-winning physicist Jean Baptiste Perrin the Institut de Biologie Physico-Chimique, the precursor of today's Centre national de la recherche scientifique (CNRS), France's leading research institution.

-His acquisition of thousands of dunhams of territory from Ottoman landowners allowed the settlement of Jews in Palestine in the early 20th century as they fled the pogroms of Central Europe, and encouraged their integration with local population.
-Working closely with the Alliance Israélite Universelle, he promoted a multicultural approach to economic development in Palestine prior to the creation of modern Israel.
+The beginning of his engagement in Ottoman Palestine dates to 1882.
+Firstly, he helped his fellow co-religionists who were fleeing the pogroms in Southern Russial.
+His acquisition of thousands of dunhams of territory from Ottoman landowners helped the settlement of Jews in Palestine in the early 20th century as they fled the pogroms of Central Europe.
+Notably working with the Alliance Israélite Universelle, he promoted a multicultural approach to economic development in Palestine (firstly, in grapes and oranges cultivation) prior to the creation of modern Israel.
 He was seconded in this work by his wife Adelheid von Rothschild (1853-1935).
 Although he died nearly fifteen years before the founding of the modern State of Israel, Edmond James de Rothschild continues to be known in that country as Hanadiv (the Benefactor).

 Maurice de Rothschild, son of Edmond James de Rothschild, supported scientific expeditions, especially in Africa, offering numerous zoological specimens to France's National Museum of Natural History.
 He was instrumental in the establishment of the Ballets Russes in Paris and donated Renaissance ornaments to the collections of the Musée du Louvre.

 In the following generation, Edmond Adolphe de Rothschild (1926-1997) gave furniture, tapestries, and paintings to the Château de Versailles.
 His gifts of the 18th-century French decorative arts pieces to the Israel Museum in Jerusalem now constitute the Rothschild Room at that institution.
 He bequeathed an important classical vase (Le Don de la Vigne) to the Musée d'Art et d'Histoire of Geneva through a donation carried out by his wife, Nadine de Rothschild, in 1998.

 In France, Edmond de Rothschild supported the children's welfare association Œuvre pour la protection des enfants juifs (OPEJ), originally founded to aid children of Jewish victims of the Vichy-era deportations.
 He became its president in 1969, offering OPEJ the Château de Maubuisson north of Paris (Val d'Oise).
 Under his guidance, the OPEJ was opened to all children regardless of faith or family background in 1981.
 Nadine de Rothschild continued this work after her husband's death.
 The institution has been presided by members of his family ever since.

 In 1957, Edmond Adolphe de Rothschild sealed a partnership with the State of israel to create a sustainable philanthropic model for the support of higher education in that country.
 Ownership of his family's lands in Caesarea was transferred to the Edmond de Rothschild Foundation (Israel), which receives all income from residential, tourism and industrial development via the Caeserea Development Corporation and Caeserea Assets Corporation.